Emmett mom says video shows bus driver abused her son. Police are investigating.

 Rush said he's been in close communication with police since the incident.
 Kunka said he first heard about it from Harvey, and he got in contact with school officials.

-Harvey said the day of the incident she was called down to Shadow Butte Elementary to pick up her son, a third-grader.
+Harvey said that on the day of the incident, she was called to Shadow Butte Elementary to pick up her son, a third-grader.
 He was agitated and screaming: "I hate her, I hate her, I hate her, and I never want to see her again."
 The boy has some disabilities, including sensory perception disorder, and he has an aide.
-When he acts out, he usually shut downs and becomes non-verbal, his mother said.
+When he acts out, he usually shut downs and becomes nonverbal, his mother said.

 She said the bus driver called her later to say that her son had used a profane word to address her, was removed from the bus and would be banned from riding for the rest of the year.

-Harvey said the incident traumatized her son, emotionally and physically.
-He complained of chest pain afterward, and physicians who assessed him afterward said he had bruised ribs, Harvey said.
+Harvey said the incident traumatized her son both emotionally and physically.
+He complained of chest pain afterward, and physicians who assessed him said he had bruised ribs, Harvey said.

 "We're disappointed as parents.
 He was 100 percent assaulted," she said.
 "Our biggest issue has been how it's been handled.
 It was kind of swept under the rug."